aelsobky/HelloWorld1/README.md

-# Android Prework - *HelloWorld*
+# Android Prework - *HelloWorld1*

 Submitted by: **Abubakr El Sobky**

-**HelloWorld** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**HelloWorld1** is an android app that shows an image and introductory message, allows pressing a button to display a Toast, and allows swithcing between both dark and light themes.

-Time spent: **3** hours spent in total
+Time spent: **10** hours spent in total

 ## Required Features